 One contractor told the Philadelphia Fed they had received 20 applications for electrical jobs— “the most I have seen in the last 20 years.”
 Fed officials recently have said the labor market has come into better balance thanks to an influx of workers, many of them foreign born, a development also represented in Wednesday’s report.
 The Boston Fed said Cape Cod contacts noted normal levels of availability of foreign-born workers through short-term visa programs, which support the seasonal labor demand in the area.
 Source: Reuters

-2. An interesting dialogue is worth comment.
-I think that you must write more on this topic, it won’t be a taboo subject however generally individuals are not enough to talk on such topics.
+An interesting discussion is worth comment.
+I feel that you must write extra on this topic, it won’t be a taboo subject however generally people are not enough to talk on such topics.
 To the next.
 Cheers